nachagas/NBA_shot_analytics_dashboard/README.md

 ### 3. Jumpshots Are Acceptable Outcomes
 A contested three is still better than a paint touch, but **a contested mid‑range jumper is the true win.**
-Don’t overreact to his threes; they’re still far less damaging than his touch shots - **Contest without fouling and trust the numbers**
+Don’t overreact to his threes; they’re still far less damaging than his touch shots - **Contest without fouling and trust the numbers.**

 ### 4. Take Away His Touch Shots
 Hooks, floaters, and short push shots are where he does the most damage.
 To disrupt those, **bring late help from the weak side, use length to bother his release, and make him finish over bodies instead of in rhythm.**